Seattle Arena “Proposed”

 Because of the proximity to the existing stadiums and the fact that the area was in the clear cut path of development, most of the sellers were reluctant to sell at any price.
 Those that would entertain a sale had a very inflated perception of their property’s value.
 To make matters more difficult, once we started acquiring the parcels we had to deal with a lot of media attention that further pushed potential sellers’ expectations on pricing.

-Six years later, after hundreds of phone calls, extensive negotiations, and multiple cups of coffee we were able to acquire and assemble 17 contiguous parcels (12.69 acres) – all the land needed to build the potential NBA and NHL arena, parking structure and surrounding amenities.
+Eleven years later, after hundreds of phone calls, extensive negotiations, and multiple cups of coffee we have acquired and assembled 21 land parcels (13.66 acres) all the land needed to build the potential NBA arena, parking structure and surrounding amenities.

 This assignment is currently ongoing as the ownership group continues to negotiate with the City of Seattle and the National Basketball Association (NBA).